3 Things to Know to Start a Remodeling Business

 If you’re about to start a remodeling business, here are some things you should know

-With the multibillion-dollar remodeling industry quickly recovering from the recession, it’s a great time to start a business.
-Remodeling spending has been increasing since the spring of 2011, and the remodeling industry overall grew at a pace of 3.1% in 2013.
-DreamMaker Bath & Kitchen, meanwhile, saw its same-store sales increase more than 23% in 2013.
+With the multibillion-dollar remodeling industry continuing to grow as homeowners increase spending on renovations, it’s a great time to start a business.
+DreamMaker Bath and Kitchen has seen average annual sales increase 92% in the past five years, more than three times the pace of the overall remodeling industry in that same time.
 How were we able to grow so much faster than the industry, and what lessons can you learn from our franchisees’ success?

 1. Develop and stick to a marketing plan.

-You may be the best craftsperson in your market, capable of delivering beautiful remodels that dazzle homeowners, but unless you take the right steps to market your services, your business will suffer.
+You may be the best craftsperson in your market, capable of delivering beautiful remodels that dazzle homeowners, but you still have to take the right steps to market your services and take your business to its full potential.
 A lot of remodelers rely on referrals to power their business, but that puts your business at risk because you are letting your past customers and colleagues to do all your marketing.
 That will result in inconsistent demand, which leads to feast-and-famine cycles for your business.

-To generate steady work, it’s crucial to develop a strong marketing plan for your business, then stick with it.
+To generate steady work, it’s crucial to develop a strong marketing plan for your business and stick with it.
 How do you plan to stand out from other remodelers in your town?
 Your reputation may be great, but it won’t help you win jobs from customers who don’t know who you are.
-Even if you’ve been recommended, people may not remember your name.
-How do you make yourself memorable?
-To stick in the minds of potential customers, it’s important to have a memorable brand — a good name, a professional logo and strong marketing materials.
+How do you attract attention and make yourself memorable?
+To stick in the minds of potential customers, it’s important to have a strong brand — a good name, a professional logo and effective marketing materials.
 Then it’s important to make sure potential customers see your brand, whether that’s through advertisements, events, guerrilla marketing tactics or sponsoring a Little League team.

-DreamMaker Bath & Kitchen has spent decades determining which marketing options are most effective for remodelers.
-Too many remodelers fail because they don’t put in the time and money necessary to attract customers.
-Effective marketing feeds your project pipeline.
-Without it, you’re much more likely to hit a fatal dry spell.
+DreamMaker Bath and Kitchen has spent decades developing and refining the most effective marketing tactics for remodelers.
+Many remodelers struggle because they can’t put in the time and money necessary to attract customers.
+Effective marketing feeds your project pipeline, and DreamMaker provides the help that can make the difference between a dry spell and solid growth.

 2. Network with peers.